AudioLabYork/SALTE-audio-renderer/README.md

 - ASIO SDK

-To build and run the application as ASIO compliant software, you will need to sign the Steinberg license agreement, and download the ASIO SDK from [here](https://www.steinberg.net/en/company/developers.html)
+To build and run the application as ASIO compliant software the Steinberg license agreement must be agreed to and signed, and then the ASIO SDK should be download from [here](https://www.steinberg.net/en/company/developers.html)